-Ankylosing Spondylitis is an autoimmune disease that effects men more than women.
-It usually starts affecting people in their twenties or thirties.
-It is an autoimmune disease, which causes back stiffness and pain.
-It is normally treated with anti-inflammatories and painkillers.
+Ankylosing Spondylitis is an autoimmune disease that affects men more than women.
+It's usually diagnosed in people in their twenties or thirties.
+Ankylosing Spondylitis is an autoimmune disease, which causes back stiffness and pain.
+It's treated with anti-inflammatories and painkillers.
 The condition is a progressive.

 Spondylolithesis as a condition where the vertebral arch is not fused to the vertebral body.
 This means that the spine is unstable at this level and the spinal cord can be subjected to a shearing force.
 A spondylolithesis is graded from 1 through to 5, and people who have a higher grade of spondylolithesis often require an operation to stabilise it.
-Symptoms of a spondylolithesis will often include leg and buttock pain and possible weakness in the legs.
+A spondylolithesis can cause paraesthesia, pain and weakness in the gluteals and legs.